There are not so many options for watch "glazing". The main ones are the following:

 Disadvantages of mineral glass:

-• susceptibility to catching glare - when exposed to direct sunlight, the readability of the dial deteriorates.
+• susceptibility to glare is evident when the dial is exposed to direct sunlight, leading to a decline in readability

-The last disadvantage is solved by applying an anti-reflective coating, which is practiced by many chronograph manufacturers.
-It allows you to see what time it is in bright sunlight or artificial light.
+The issue of glare is addressed by applying an anti-reflective coating, a common practice among many watch manufacturers.
+This coating enhances visibility in bright sunlight or artificial light.

 In addition, mineral glass can be enhanced with a sapphire coating to make it harder and therefore more resistant to scratches.
 Tempering also helps to improve the mechanical properties of glass.

 Interesting fact.
-Mineral glass can be given the properties of a magnifying lens, which will help people with visual impairments to see the indications on the dial.
+Mineral glass can be transformed into a magnifying lens, aiding individuals with visual impairments in viewing the dial's indications.

 Sapphire glass

 Reference.
-The Mohs scale is a mineralogical scale for hardness.
-It includes 10 reference minerals in order of increasing hardness: talc, gypsum, calcite, fluorite, apatite, orthoclase, quartz, topaz, corundum and diamond.
+The Mohs scale, a measure of mineral hardness, consists of 10 reference minerals arranged by increasing hardness: talc, gypsum, calcite, fluorite, apatite, orthoclase, quartz, topaz, corundum and diamond.

-Sapphire crystal can be found in the equipment of some modifications of the Apple Watch
+Sapphire glass can be found in the equipment of some modifications of the Apple Watch

 Advantages of sapphire glass: